 Sure, there are critics that argue that automation might make changes that humans wouldn’t which could be detrimental.

 A programme on the API is only as good as its writer – it needs to be written with the correct fail-safes in place.
 Automation should not only be as effective as humans, but should be more reliable and make fewer errors.

 Short answer, no.

-You are either going to create exciting new technology on the API and using Adwords scripts to automate manual repetitive tasks.
+The first role will concern the creation of exciting new technology on the API, using Adwords scripts to automate manual repetitive tasks.

-We expect to see agencies investing heavily in their own technology and will see an increasing number of agencies building their own In-house technology teams.
+We expect to see agencies investing heavily in their own technology, and expect an increasing number of agencies building their own in-house technology teams.

 The second role we envisage is that of a strategic advisor.

 Based on what we are currently doing at Clicteq, we expect them to advise on competitive strategy, reporting to stakeholders, and determining the best bidding, testing and account strategy to meet the client’s objectives.